 Minu Dwivedi

-Her practice area is General Corporate and Commercial with special focus on Labour and Employment, White Collar Crimes, FCPA, Anti-Corruption and Anti-Bribery, Disciplinary and Other Workplace Investigations, POSH, Ethics, HR, and Corporate Governance.
-Additionally, she also advises on specialized areas such as Food laws, Drugs and Cosmetics, Statutory and Operational Compliances, Foreign Direct Investment, Environment, Biodiversity, Legal Metrology, FCRA, and Impact Investment work.
+Her practice area is General Corporate and Commercial with special focus on Labour and Employment, White Collar Crimes, FCPA, Anti-Corruption and Anti-Bribery, Disciplinary and Other Workplace Investigations, POSH, Ethics, HR and Corporate Governance.
+Additionally, she also advises on specialized areas such as Education, Food laws, Drugs and Cosmetics, Statutory and Operational Compliances, Foreign Direct Investment, Environment, Biodiversity, Legal Metrology, FCRA, and Impact Investment work.

 She is adept in leading matters for a wide spectrum of domestic and international clients across diverse sectors including IT, Professional Services/Multinational Consulting Firms/Delivery Centers, FMCG, Manufacturing, Life Sciences, Energy, Telecom, Healthcare and Pharma, Hospitality, Tourism and Retail, Education, NGO, Logistics and Transportation.

-Minu has provided industry feedback and reform suggestions to the Ministry of Industry and Commerce, Government of India under the aegis of Invest India as a Member of the Labour Law Working Groups and assisted the Ministry of Labour and Employment, Government of India on, amongst others, the new Labour Codes to address multiple issues and loopholes.
+Minu has provided industry feedback and reform suggestions to the Ministry of Industry and Commerce, Government of India under the aegis of Invest India as a Member of the Labour Law Working Group and has assisted the Ministry of Labour and Employment, Government of India on, amongst others, the new Labour Codes to address multiple issues and loopholes.

 She serves as a day-to-day legal advisor and supports the HR departments of multiple clients at various stages of their employment process, from initial hiring and background checks to sensitive termination decisions and the enforcement of post-termination restrictive covenants, confidentiality, non-solicitation, and non-disparagement obligations.

-She specializes in conducting investigations in the context of FCPA, Anti-Corruption and Anti-Bribery, and Disciplinary Matters, including conducting in-person interviews with the relevant individuals, preparing and reviewing documentation pertaining to the investigation, preparing a detailed report on the investigation findings, recommending corrective measures and assisting in their implementation.
+She specializes in conducting investigations in the context of FCPA, Anti-Corruption and Anti-Bribery and Disciplinary Matters, including conducting in-person interviews with the relevant individuals, preparing and reviewing documentation pertaining to the investigation, preparing a detailed report on the investigation findings, recommending corrective measures and assisting in their implementation.

 Memberships

-Bar Council of Delhi
+• Bar Council of Delhi

 Publications